How to Back Up Your Mac With/Without Time Machine

 Back up Your Data with iCloud

 It's a good idea to check the Optimize Mac Storage option in the Apple ID window.
-If you do this, everything in iCloud Drive will be stored on your Mac when there's enough storage space, and old files will only be stored in iCloud when space is needed.
+If you enable this feature, everything in iCloud Drive will be stored on your Mac when there's enough storage space.
+Old files will only be stored in iCloud when additional space is needed.

-There are tons of backup tools available online.
-Here, we will take SuperDuper!, one of the best Mac backup software, as an example.
-This tool is simple and easy to use, and it can help you backup your Mac in a few clicks.
+Numerous backup tools are available online.
+Here, we will take SuperDuper, one of the best Mac backup software options, as an example.
+This tool is simple and easy to use, making it convenient for backing up your Mac.

 • SuperDuper!